Whitey Ford Rookie Card Value Guide

 Market Sentiment:

-Below is a 30-day average sale price table for the Whitey Ford rookie card across PSA and SGC grades:
+Below is a table showing the 30-day average sale prices for Whitey Ford's rookie card across PSA and SGC grades:

 1953 Topps Whitey Ford: